THE STUDY OF PEACEMAKING AND JUSTICE IN THE PALESTINIAN CONTEXT

 Short-term Residential Programs

-The BPIJ plans to develop intensive short-term residential programs of several days to one week for college and university students and church groups.
+The BPIJ offers intensive short-term residential programs of several days to one week for college and university students and church groups.

 These programs will combine lectures as well as opportunities to interact with the Palestinian community.
 The short-term programs will be offered at strategic times during the academic year to accommodate students during their January term or spring break.

-The Institute plans to conduct academic conferences bi-annually, bringing together scholars to present their research and discuss critical issues related to peacemaking and justice in Palestine and Israel and other contexts globally.
+The Institute conducts academic symposiums, bringing together scholars to present their research and discuss critical issues related to peacemaking and justice in Palestine and Israel and other contexts globally.
 These conferences will place particular emphasis on scholars from the Global South.
+For example, in April 2023 the Institute sponsored an academic symposium on the topic “Normalization or Resistance: Palestinian Christian Responses to Oppression.”

 Residential Scholars

-The Institute plans to develop a resident scholar program that will offer one or two semesters-length residencies for committed scholars.
-The scholars will be noted for their research in an area of study that advances the work of the BIPJ.
+The Institute conducts a resident scholar program that offers one or two semesters-length residencies for committed scholars.
+The scholars will be noted for their research in an area of study that advances the work of the BIPJ’s study of peacemaking and justice in the Palestinian context.
 Each scholar will present one significant lecture each semester that is open to all to attend.
 These lectures will be a part of the BIPJ’s Lecture Series in Peace and Justice.
+In terms of logistics, the resident scholar must obtain their own visa.
+Three month tourist visas suffice for the residency.
+The College will provide a room or small apartment and a few meals per week.
+Other expenses such as travel, local expenses, and most meals are the responsibility of the resident scholar.

 Qualitative Research Program